 - (1) Mr. Gavidia has been engaged as an independent consultant to the Company since February 4, 2016.
 As of August 1, 2016, Mr. Gavidia and the Company entered into the Second Independent Consulting Agreement and Mr. Gavidia was appointed Vice President, Operations.
-Mr. Gavidia was appointed CEO on January 31, 2018. - (2) Ms. Menendez served as the CFO of the Company and the General Manager of Orovalle during fiscal 2024.
-Amounts in All Other Compensation are comprised of employee benefits, including the use of a company vehicle. - (3) Mr. Vu served as the Vice-President of Legal Affairs and Corporate Secretary of the Company during fiscal 2024. - (4) Mr. Collar was the Director of Operations at Orovalle during fiscal 2024.
-Amounts in All Other Compensation are comprised of employee benefits, including the use of a company vehicle. - (5) Amounts under "Annual incentive plan" represented cash bonuses as part of the NEO's short-term incentive compensation paid or accrued in respect of such year. - (6) For purposes of the table set out above, the compensation information in respect of fiscal 2022 for each of Messrs.
-Gavidia is converted to Canadian dollars at the exchange rate of US\$1.00 = \$1.3707 (based on the Bank of Canada closing rate for September 29, 2022), and compensation information set out in the below tables for each of Ms. Menendez and Mr. Collar has been converted to Canadian dollars at the exchange rate of €1.00 = \$1.3362 (based on the Spanish Bank closing rate for September 30, 2022). - (7) For purposes of the table set out above, the compensation information in respect of fiscal 2023 for each of Messrs.
-Gavidia is converted to Canadian dollars at the exchange rate of US\$1.00 = \$1.3520 (based on the Bank of Canada closing rate for September 29, 2023), and compensation information set out in the below tables for each of Ms. Menendez and Mr. Collar has been converted to Canadian dollars at the exchange rate of €1.00 = \$1.4227 (based on the Spanish Bank closing rate for September 30, 2023).
+Mr. Gavidia was appointed CEO on January 31, 2018.
+As Mr. Gavidia's short-term and long-term compensation for fiscal 2025 has not yet been determined or approved as of the date hereof, this Circular does not contain disclosure regarding the amount of any short-term incentive compensation or long-term incentive compensation (including the number of RSUs, if any, the deemed value per RSU or the aggregate value) for fiscal 2025. - (2) Ms. Menendez served as the CFO of the Company and the General Manager of Orovalle during fiscal 2025.
+Amounts in All Other Compensation are comprised of employee benefits, including the use of a company vehicle.
+As Ms. Menendez's short-term and long-term compensation for fiscal 2025 has not yet been determined or approved as of the date hereof, this Circular does not contain disclosure regarding the amount of any short-term incentive compensation or long-term incentive compensation (including the number of RSUs, if any, the deemed value per RSU or the aggregate value) for fiscal 2025. - (3) Mr. Vu served as the Vice-President of Legal Affairs and Corporate Secretary of the Company during fiscal 2025.
+As Mr. Vu's short-term and long-term compensation for fiscal 2025 has not yet been determined or approved as of the date hereof, this Circular does not contain disclosure regarding the amount of any short-term incentive compensation or long-term incentive compensation (including the number of RSUs, if any, the deemed value per RSU or the aggregate value) for fiscal 2025. - (4) Mr. Collar was the Director of Operations at Orovalle during fiscal 2025.
+Amounts in All Other Compensation are comprised of employee benefits, including the use of a company vehicle.
+As Mr. Collar's short-term and long-term compensation for fiscal 2025 has not yet been determined or approved as of the date hereof, this Circular does not contain disclosure regarding the amount of any short-term incentive compensation or long-term incentive compensation (including the number of RSUs, if any, the deemed value per RSU or the aggregate value) for fiscal 2025. - (5) Amounts under "Annual incentive plan" represented cash bonuses as part of the NEO's short-term incentive compensation approved in respect of such year. - (6) For purposes of the table set out above, the compensation information in respect of fiscal 2023 for each of Messrs.
+Gavidia is converted to Canadian dollars at the exchange rate of US\$1.00 = \$1.3520 (based on the Bank of Canada closing rate for September 29, 2023), and compensation information set out in the below tables for each of Ms. Menendez and Mr. Collar has been converted to Canadian dollars at the exchange rate of €1.00 = \$1.4227 (based on the Spanish Bank closing rate for September 30, 2023). - (7) For purposes of the table set out above, the compensation information in respect of fiscal 2024 for Mr. Gavidia is converted to Canadian dollars at the exchange rate of US\$1.00 = \$1.3499 (based on the Bank of Canada closing rate for September 27, 2024), and compensation information set out in the below tables for each of Ms. Menendez and Mr. Collar has been converted to Canadian dollars at the exchange rate of €1.00 = \$1.5133 (based on the Spanish Bank closing rate for September 30, 2024).